mikeirvine/Capstone-Job-Time-Predictor/README.md

 *Key Takeaways*:
 - The features available to predict water job work time don't add any predictive power beyond just using the mean work time
 - The mean work time RMSE is ***0.648*** which and every model was about the same as each model was basically predicting the mean as well
-- Using the mean work time RMSE is a very *inaccurate* predictor given that the mean work time for a water job is only 0.87 hours
+- The mean work time is a very *inaccurate* predictor given that the mean work time for a water job is only 0.87 hours, and the RMSE is 0.648 hours
 - My assumption is that service contractor is likely the biggest indicator of work time for a water job as there's is such a wide variance in work time across water jobs
 - Detailed results across models against the test set: